Joseph Harrison Jr.: Art collection

 In 1859, Benjamin West's monumental Christ Rejected (1814) – 17 ft by 20 ft – was offered to the Pennsylvania Academy of the Fine Arts for $4,000.
 Harrison was a member of PAFA's board of directors and advocated for its purchase, but the Board had recently purchased West's Death on a Pale Horse, and voted to decline the offer.
 Harrison tracked down the painting, and bought it for the same price.
 Too large for his mansion, he hung it in Handel & Haydn Hall (and left it to PAFA).

 Harrison owned John Vanderlyn's sensuous nude, Ariadne Asleep on the Island of Naxos (c.1812), which had been praised in Paris, but was controversial in America.
-Among his contemporary works were British painter Frederick Leighton's Reconciliation of the Montagues and Capulets (1855), and French painter William-Adolphe Bouguereau's Orestes Pursued by the Furies (1862), the latter, one of the last paintings he purchased.
+Among Harrison's contemporary works were British painter Frederick Leighton's Reconciliation of the Montagues and Capulets (1855), and French painter William-Adolphe Bouguereau's Orestes Pursued by the Furies (1862), the latter, one of the last paintings he purchased.

 Harrison's art collection exceeded 400 paintings and sculptures (excluding the Indian Gallery), and he privately published an 1870 catalogue.
 He had written earlier about feeling a "sense of duty" to create a permanent collection for his native city.